-The Central Slavic Conference (CSC) is a regional affiliate of the Association for Slavic, East European, and Eurasian Studies, a scholarly society and the leading private organization in the world dedicated to the advancement of knowledge about the former Soviet Union (including Eurasia) and Eastern and Central Europe.
+The Central Slavic Conference (CSC) is a regional affiliate of the Association for Slavic, Eastern European, and Eurasian Studies (ASEEES), a scholarly society and the leading private organization in the world dedicated to the advancement of knowledge about the former Soviet Union (including Eurasia) and Eastern and Central Europe.

 The CSC is the oldest regional affiliate of ASEEES, founded in 1962.
 We are a professional organization that promotes inter- and multi-disciplinary scholarship on Slavic and Eastern European-Eurasian topics in a seven-state region including Missouri, Iowa, Nebraska, Kansas, Oklahoma, Arkansas, and Colorado, though the organization's members come from across the United States and around the world.
-The organization's most important event is an Annual Meeting that, since 2007, has taken place alongside the International Studies Association - Midwest in early November, in St. Louis, MO.
+The organization's most important event is an Annual Meeting that, since 2007, has taken place in the fall in St. Louis, Missouri.

 The winner of the 2015 Charles Timberlake Memorial Paper Prize for the Central Slavic Conference best student paper is Adna Karamehic-Oates of Virginia Tech University for her paper titled, ""Identity Negotiations of Bosnian Natives in St. Louis."
 Ms. Karamehic-Oates will receive a cash award from the CSC and a complimentary membership in ASEEES, courtesy of ASEEES.
 Her paper will also be entered into ASEEES' national graduate student paper prize competition.
 Please join me in extending the Conference's congratulations to Adna!